dubhcait/prep/documentation/product-owner-agreement.md

 ## Overview of the project timeline

-### Workshop 1 (Definition)
+### Workshop 1 (Discovery)
 Our team will work with you to think broadly about your problem space.
 We end by working with you to create a user research survey.

 ### Conduct user research
 You conduct user research with between 4-8 users and share your findings with us.
 Especially if you haven't conducted any before.

 ### Workshop 2 (Exploration)
-Our team will work with you to define the specific problem that they will build an app to solve.
+Our team will work with you to define the specific problem and frame it so that we can build an app to solve it.
 Prepare necessary data and/or content.
 Any copy, data or content for the app should be prepared before the sprint begins.

 ### workshop 3 (Sprint Planning)